TO: Superintendents, Business Managers

 This memo is to explain the updated estimate of the referendum cap inflation adjustment (view Estimated Cap Inflation Calculation Estimates Spreadsheet – FY 2005-2023).

-These numbers are based on the June 2013 estimate of the Consumer Price Index for Urban Consumers for all items as provided by the Department of Management and Budget.
+These numbers are based on the June 2015 estimate of the Consumer Price Index for Urban Consumers for all items as provided by the Minnesota Management and Budget.
 Annual projected inflation is calculated using a fiscal year average of the estimated quarterly indices.
-The updated estimates will be used to calculate school district initial referendum levy authority and adjustments for the 2013 Payable 2014 Levy Limitation and Certification Report.
-They will also be used to recalculate referendum revenue for the FY 2014 General Education Aid Entitlement Report.
+The updated estimates will be used to calculate school district initial referendum levy authority and adjustments for the 2015 Payable 2016 Levy Limitation and Certification Report.
+They will also be used to recalculate old law referendum revenue for the FY 2015 General Education Aid Entitlement Report.

-The alternative cap is also converted beginning FY 2015 and becomes the new baseline.
+The alternative cap was converted beginning FY 2015 and becomes the new baseline.
 For years after FY 2015, the alternative cap will be increased by one-fourth of the formula allowance increase between FY 2015 and the current revenue year.
-Estimates for FY 2016 and later are based on current law and assume no increase in the formula allowance in future years after FY 2015.
+Estimates for FY 2016 and later are based on current law and assume no increase in the formula allowance in future years after FY 2017.

 For school districts that passed a referendum with an automatic inflation adjustment on the ballot, FY 2009 was the first year that the automatic adjustment could be made.
-The annual inflation adjustment for FY 2014 is currently estimated at 1.22 percent.
-This is a reduction from the estimate of 2.02 percent that was used to set school district levies last year.
-For any district with an FY 2014 referendum allowance with an automatic inflation adjustment, a small negative levy adjustment will be added to the district's levy authority this fall.
-The annual inflation adjustment for FY 2015 is currently estimated at 1.67 percent which will be used to calculate initial levy authority this fall.
+The annual inflation adjustment for FY 2016 is currently estimated at 1.00 percent.
+This is a decrease from the estimated 1.35 percent that was used to set school district levies last year.
+District with an FY 2016 referendum allowance with an automatic inflation adjustment may have a negative levy adjustment added to the district's levy authority this fall.
+The annual inflation adjustment for FY 2017 is currently estimated at 2.10 percent which will be used to calculate initial levy authority this fall.

-For each fiscal year the actual inflation adjustment ratio and annual inflation will be finalized after the fiscal year is over, and will be used to make final aid and levy calculations.
-The final inflation adjustment ratio is based on the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics, and will be posted on the Department of Education website for each year when finalized.
-For FY 2012, final calculations were made last August.
-For a discussion of the impact on final levy adjustments for the payable 2014 levy, see the memo Final Referendum Cap Inflation Adjustment for FY 2012.
+For each fiscal year the actual inflation adjustment ratio and annual inflation will be finalized after the close of the fiscal year, and will be used to finalize aid and levy calculations.
+The final inflation adjustment ratio is based on the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics.
+The levy this fall will adjust for final FY 2014 referendum levy authority.
+For a discussion of the impact on final levy adjustments for the payable 2016 levy, see the memo Final Referendum Cap Inflation Adjustment for FY 2014.